tomasswaier/second_year/pib/project.typ

 #show link: set text(fill: blue, weight: 700)
 #show link: underline
+Freely distributable tools for finding web vulnerabilities

+= Introduction

+In this project I will be attempting to measure most some of the popular freely distributable open source tools for finding vulnerabilities in web applications.
+Here I will comparing tools based on how they perform in tests on 3 different appplications in 3 different activities.
+Emphasis will be put on number of true positives returned when executed.
+Activities include detection of sqli , unmaintained components and finding files accessible to external parties.

+= theoretical part
+ Tools selected are both specialized tools and blackbox tools.
+Specialized tools are programs made for one specific task.
+Black-box tools on the other hand are made to be capable of detecting all kinds of vulnerabilities.
+Since their focus is spread over a large area and each have very different implementations I will be running tests to compare their peformance and effectivness.
+While performing tests for hidden file detetion a specialized tool will be tested as well to show the differences between blackbox and specialized tool.

+= Scope of project
+determine goals,
+constraints ,
+strategies,
+tasks,
+and deliverables

+= project detail

 = Volunerabilities
 By definition Security vulnerabilities are defined as weaknesses in technology, software, or operational practices that can be exploited by threats, leading to potential risks such as unauthorized access or information leakage @securityVulnerability.
 These vulnerabilities can tak on various forms and in this paper I will be focusing on open source tools designed for finding flaws in networks and web applications.